A-Dan-A/shops-game/README.md

 -   Testing was done with the Webaim WAVE tool to test accessibility
 <img src="assets/readme-images/shops-game-wave.png" width="500">
 <img src="assets/readme-images/shops-game-wave-404.png" width="500">

+### Manual and Automated Testing

+Automated testing would have involved writing tests before the project to ensure continuous development by using pre-written tests to ensure the software worked and fulfilled requirements.
+This can be essential in larger projects because it means that the testing is done by the tool/script, which can do testing faster and more efficiently.
+The script would be a set of instructions to be performed to validate a feature or expected outcome.
+This is more narrow in what it tests as you are telling it exactly what to look for and involves coding the test and maintenance to ensure it continues working as needed.
+I decided that as it was a small project with relatively limited functionality compared to a larger game or website, this would not be best suited to automated development.

+Manual testing involves testing components of your game versus expected functionality.
+You are testing against expected outcomes just as automated testing does, but doing it manually allows for handling more complex scenarios as you can adjust as you go along, whereas automated testing is more rigid.
+As this was a small project I decided this would be the most suitable method.
+The testing is also focussed mostly on inputs that will be used by the user, so testing them as if I was the user is a more focussed way to make sure it works not just from a code standpoint, but a gameplay one.
+I wrote a list of expected functions of the game and site, then tested those to ensure they functioned as expected and therefore met the needs of the user.

+-   Homepage loading as expected
+-   Start button begins the game
+-   Start button is hidden after being pressed
+-   Play again/reset button appears when Start Button is hidden
+-   Play again Button is hidden when pressed and the start button is visible
+-   When the start button is pressed, the current item box appears and has an item in it.
+-   When the correct item is pressed it appears in the basket
+-   When the sequence is completed successfully, the items disappear from the basket after a short pause
+-   When the sequence is completed successfully the sequence counter goes up by one
+-   When the sequence is completed successfully a new item appears in the current item box
+-   When an incorrect item is clicked, the game over pop-up appears with your final score
+-   Before the game has started, clicking the items does nothing.
+-   When the game is over, the high score will be updated if it was beaten.

 ### Known Bugs